LimeTheCoder/Training/Algorithms/README.md

-# Repository that stores algorithm implementation
+# Repository that stores algorithms implementation

 ## Implemented algorithms:
 * Find distinct elements in array with sorting